Students that are interested in receiving information about recruitment processes are invited to complete our Fraternity/Sorority Life Interest Form.

 Process – To fill open membership spots, chapters can extend bids in a variety of ways, whether that means hosting a COB event or just communicating directly with a potential new member (PNM).
 Bids can be offered at any time from the start of COB to the deadline for final bids.
 A PNM can receive multiple bids or no bids.
 While registering for COB is not required, the Panhellenic Council is happy to provide the contact information of any interested women to chapters that have available membership spots.
-If you would like to be contacted by a chapter, please submit a COB Interest Form.
+If you would like to be contacted by a chapter, please submit your name to the FSL Interest Form.
 Similarly, when the Panhellenic Council is made aware of chapter’s hosting COB events, this information will be distributed to anyone who has submitted this form.
 There is no registration fee associated with COB.

 Eligibility – To be eligible to join a chapter through COB, students must meet the same criteria listed above.

 - Fall 2022 – Will be determined in late August 2022

 - Spring 2023 – Will be determined following formal recruitment

 Should you have any questions concerning the recruitment process, please contact one of the following individuals or Student Engagement at (336) 758-7168.